yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/JTAG_Cable.rst

 No. Manufacturer Part Stepping Instruction Register
 ---------------------------------------------------------------------------------------------
 0 Lexra LX5280 1 BYPASS BR
 Active bus:
 *0: EJTAG compatible bus driver via PrAcc (JTAG part No. 0)
 start: 0x00000000, length: 0x20000000, data width: 8 bit
 start: 0x20000000, length: 0x20000000, data width: 16 bit
 start: 0x40000000, length: 0x20000000, data width: 32 bit}}}
-=== Using a Buffered Cable with the De-Brick Utility === Inside the zip file download for the [http://downloads.openwrt.org/utils/HairyDairyMaid_WRT54G_Debrick_Utility_v45.zip Hairydairymaid WRT54G Debrick Utility] there is a PDF file that describes the software and how to use it.
+=== Using a Buffered Cable with the De-Brick Utility === Inside the zip file download for the [http://downloads.openwrt.org/utils/HairyDairyMaid_WRT54G_Debrick_Utility_v48.zip Hairydairymaid WRT54G Debrick Utility v48] there is a PDF file that describes the software and how to use it.
 He specifically talks about using an unbuffered cable and pointedly notes that the cable he uses does '''not''' tie pin 1 of the JTAG header to anything.

 That's all well and good for an unbuffered cable, but if you ''do'' happen to have a buffered Wiggler-style cable then you ''will'' have to deal with the nTRST signal.
 The Hairydairymaid software doesn't account for that signal line since the recommended cable doesn't carry it, but your Wiggler-style cable ''does'' use that signal and the debrick utility will ''not'' work out-of-the-box with a Wiggler-style cable as a result.
 The reason for this is because the software leaves the output for the nTRST line at logic-level 0, which means the signal coming out of your cable to the JTAG header will always be asserted, and as a result the JTAG circuitry inside your router will forever be resetting itself.